ivantitan/learngit/readme.txt

-git is a ddddd version control system git is free softwaree
+git is a version control system git is free software under the GPL